dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 not only when both of the component signatures are present but also only when the verifier has verified both signatures.
-Moreover, no information is leaked to the receiver during the verification process on the possibile validity/invalidity of the component signatures until both verify (or fail to verify).
-This construct most closely mirrors traditional digital signatures where, assuming that the verifier does verify a signature at all, the result is either a positive verification of a the full signature or a failure if the signature is not valid.
+Moreover, no information is leaked to the receiver during the verification process on the possible validity/invalidity of the component signatures until both verify (or fail to verify).
+This construct most closely mirrors traditional digital signatures where, assuming that the verifier does verify a signature at all, the result is either a positive verification of the full signature or a failure if the signature is not valid.
 For hybrid signatures, a `full signature` implies the hybridization of both component algorithms, and therefore the strongest non-separability notion enforces an all-or-nothing approach to verification.
 Examples of